 - · announcements,

-- · lecture notes,
+- · lecture notes.

 - assignments,

 - · changes to the posted office hours,

-- handouts and readings.
+- · handouts and readings.

-Moreover, general topic forums and forums specific to assignments are available in the Discussion Board.
-Please check the Discussion Board regularly.
-You are strongly encouraged to post questions about assignments in the Discussion Board (you are likely not the only one with the same question).
-Consider the Discussion Board as an extra resource for getting help with assignments.
+Moreover, general topic forums and forums specific to assignments are available via the Microsoft Teams group at https://teams.microsoft.com/l/team/19%3aHklwRXOzjKbd_2oz HHx1ejWwPUnlesO8JwBhUiEKH01%40thread.tacv2/conversations?groupId=34018d93-d1fb-4a12-8ab9-28c350693482&tenantId=9e857255-df57-4c47-a0c0-0546460380cb Please check the group channels regularly.
+You are strongly encouraged to post questions about coursework on Microsoft Teams, as you are likely not the only one with the same question.
+Consider the Microsoft Teams group as an extra resource for getting help with projects and assignments.

-E-mail communication should be restricted to questions relating to sensitive, confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).
+E-mail communication is restricted to questions relating to personal or confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).

-- E-mails will be returned within 2 business days and may not be returned on weekends/holidays. - When you send an e-mail to me, please put STAT 634 at the beginning of the subject line. - E-mails related to this course must be sent and received via your Mason e-mail account.
+• E-mails will be returned within 2 business days and may not be returned on weekends/holidays.

+- When you send an e-mail to me, please put STAT 634 at the beginning of the subject line. - E-mails related to this course must be sent and received via your Mason e-mail account.
 E-mails sent from other e-mail accounts may not be answered.
 (This is a university policy and part of your guaranteed rights under FERPA.)